 Cynthia grew up in southern California where both her parents were musicians.
 While attending forestry school in northern California's Humboldt County she began reviewing music for entertainment publication "Northcoast View," and began writing again in 2009 for Portland's KINK-FM and announcer Dave Scott's blog.

-Besides music, Cynthia's other passions include urban forestry, REIKI and travel - especially in Europe.
-She has a special fondness for bands from the U.K. and the Pacific Northwest; her favorite travel fantasy is getting to the Glastonbury Festival to cover the many outstanding artists there.
+Besides music, Cynthia's other interests include travel, REIKI, birding, and backpacking.
+Her favorite travel fantasy is getting to the Glastonbury Festival to cover the many outstanding artists there.

-Cynthia can be reached at email@example.com or @CynthiaOrlando on Twitter.
+Cynthia can be reached at @CynthiaOrlando on Twitter.

 With the change of seasons, arrival of cooler weather and more “indoor” time, you might be in the market for new tunes to carry you through fall…and winter!
 Here’s some of what’s new.
 Just out KRVM is always adding new music to our playlist – it’s what keeps our listeners (and our music programmer) happy! […]